 Decisions & Appeals

 In addition to the time and financial requirements, some applicants may need to consider immigration officials’ adjudication guidelines.
-In other words, USCIS and the U.S. Department of State of different a decision making process.
+In other words, USCIS and the U.S. Department of State follow a different decision-making process.
 Some factors in an applicant’s history may be evaluated differently for adjustment of status vs consular processing.

 When comparing adjustment of status vs consular processing, it’s impossible to say that one is better than the other for every person.
 Each path has its own advantages and disadvantages.
 What’s best for you depends on your specific situation.
 Only an immigration attorney can thoroughly analyze your case.
 This comparison is for informational purposes only and shouldn’t be considered advice in your immigration journey.